puppetlabs/puppet-specifications/language/func-api.md

 The declaration of the `Callable` type should be read as: "The given lambda must be callable with arguments given of these types.", or simply "These are the types I will call the lambda with".

+#### Calling the given block

+When a lambda is given in the puppet language it is given as a Ruby block to the method the call is dispatched to - just as if the method is called directly from ruby with a trailing do block.
+It is possible to check if a block is given with `block_given?`, and the block can be called with `yield`, or an explicit `block.call`.

+The recommended way is to not declare a `&block` parameter, and call it with `yield` after having checked if it was given or not (if `optional_block_param` was used in the dispatcher).

+Here is an example where the min function accepts an optional block that is called with the result - e.g. it can be called as `min(1,100) |$x| { "min is $x" }` - which would return the string "min is 1".
+The definition of the function looks like this:

+    Puppet::Functions.create_function(:min) do
+      dispatch :min do
+        param 'Numeric', :a
+        param 'Numeric', :b
+        optional_block_param Callable['Integer'], :block
+      end

+      def min(x,y)
+        result = x <= y ? x : y
+        # call (i.e. yield) to the block if it was given, else the result
+        block_given? ? yield(result) : result
+      end

+    end

+#### Introspecting the given block

+The given block is a specialized Ruby Proc object from which it is possible to get arity, and information about the parameters (names, if they have default value, etc.).
+The special Proc used by the Puppet runtime also supports getting the Puppet Closure which holds additional information about the types of the parameters.

+It is recommended to use the Ruby Proc API since this enables more convenient testing (just pass a regular Ruby Proc).
+Also note that when using Ruby 1.8.7 the Proc API is limited in the information it can return.
+In Ruby 1.8.7 it is also not possible to obtain the Puppet Closure.

+Use the `closure` method on the proc to get the Puppet closure (an instance of `Puppet::Pops::Evaluator::Closure`).

 ### Reserved method names